redhat-developer/odo/docs/website/docs/command-reference/dev.md

 In the above example, three things have happened:
   * Your application has been built and deployed to the cluster
-  * `odo` has port-forwarded your application for local accessability
+  * `odo` has port-forwarded your application for local accessibility
   * `odo` will watch for changes in the current directory and rebuild the application when changes are detected

 You can press Ctrl-c at any time to terminate the development session.
 The command can take a few moment to terminate, as it